Travel Guide: Tulum, Mexico

 - Get cash.
 You'll need cash for almost everything, and you won't find an ATM on every corner so it's best to stay prepared.

 - Learn some basic Spanish.
 Universally, it's just good manners to make an effort.

 Where to Stay in Tulum

-To orient you with a bit of quick Tulum geography, you've got the beach (one long road with beach-side things and jungle-side things) and the town to the west.
-Both are great areas, but you do sort of have to decide where your home base will be.
+To orient you with a bit of quick Tulum geography, you've got the beach (one long road with beach-side things and jungle-side things) and the town a few kilometers to the west.
+Both are great areas, and you do have to decide where your home base will be.

 This is our spot!
 It's small, moderately priced and wonderful.
-It's right on a very private beach (shared with maybe fourteen other people and the occasional dog) next to Azulik, which is like a hipster treehouse.
+It's right on a very private beach (shared with maybe fourteen other people and the occasional dog) next to Azulik, which is like a hipster treehouse that would also be lovely for a stay.
 They serve a nice breakfast, and parking and assigned beach chairs are included.
 Because it was on the northern end of the beach, it only took about 15 minutes to bike to the town center from our little hotel.
 Taxis were inexpensive from there too.
 We would definitely stay there again, though it also might be fun to try some other places.